BradWBeer/valentine/README.md

 * enter the valentine directory and type: make clean all

-* go to the library.lisp file and point the library directory to your local-projects directory.
-(I know, I'll fix it!)

 * start up your local lisp

 * in the repl type: (ql:quicklisp :valentine)

-* ignore all redefine errors.
-(This is my first checkin, give me a break!)

 * use valentine...oh, all the symbols are private right now so be sure to use valentine::<symbol>